ching-yao-lin/USFB/README.md

 # USFB Project
 **Construct Sentiment Score with Facebook Comments on US Politics**

+This project leverages the power of deep learning!
+State-of-the-art models (BERTs) are adopted for NLP and sentiment extraction from texts.

 ## Overview
 **Project Goal**:<br>
 Propose a way to construct sentiment score with respect to social media comments